IvanSkadorva/mini-twitter/README.md

 - "For You" recommendations based on liked hashtags
 - Responsive, modern UI with Tailwind CSS
 - Optimistic UI updates for all actions
+- **User switching:** Post and reply as different demo users (see user switcher at the top)
+- **Error handling:** User-friendly error banners if API calls fail
+- **Loading skeletons:** Modern skeleton loaders for tweet feed and form

 ## Component Structure
 - `TweetForm`: Form for posting new tweets
 - `Tweet`: Displays a tweet, actions, and replies
 - `TweetList`: Renders a list of tweets and their replies
 - `FeedHeader`: View toggle and hashtag filter bar
+- `TweetFormSkeleton`/`TweetSkeleton`: Skeleton loaders for loading states

 ## Running the App
 1. Install dependencies: